 LDPE is made through a process known as polymerization, where the polyethylene monomer is derived.
+Polyethylene monomers are compressed in an autoclave or tubular reactor to enable polymerization.
+LDPE is produced by compressing monomer ethylene gas in a reactor to begin the process of polymerization.
 Polymerization is defined as the linking of monomers into polymer chains.
-Polyethylene monomers are compressed in an autoclave or tubular reactor to enable polymerization.
 Small molecules known as fractions are removed and certain fractions transform into the desired thermoplastic result.
 Under high temperatures and high pressure, the LDPE plastic is then extracted from the ethylene gas along with catalyst oxide initiators.
 The LDPE manufacturing process forms a polymer structure with both longer and shorter branches of LDPE.
+There are two methods commonly used for LDPE production: tubular routes and stirred autoclave.
+Tubular routes are currently gaining traction due to their high conversion ratio of ethylene.

-While it is important to ask how is LDPE made, it is equally important to be familiar with its characteristics.
-LDPE shares many similarities with high density polyethylene (HDPE).
+While it is important to ask, how is LDPE made, it is equally important to be familiar with its characteristics.
+LDPE shares many similarities with high density polyethylene (HDPE), such as having similar applications.
 Their internal compositions, however, result in many distinct differences.
 The polymer chains in both materials are branched in LDPE whereas with HDPE, polymers have a crystalline structure.
 These differences in the way polymers are organized result in distinguishing characteristics in both LDPE and HDPE materials.

-At Danshar Polybag and Resin, we answer all your questions, such as how is LDPE made.
+At Danshar Polybag and Resin and Toronto Stretch Wrap, we are here to answer all your questions, such as how is LDPE made.
 Our many years of experience in the plastics industry speak for themselves.
 Our manufacturers use high quality resins to produce the finest LDPE materials.
-Whether you are seeking plastic bags or stretch wrap, you and your customers are certain to be satisfied.
+Whether you are seeking plastic bags or stretch wrap, you and your customers are certain to be satisfied with our expertise and recommendations.
 Contact us today for a custom quote.

 2899 Steeles Ave.
 W.,